stacksjs/stacks/storage/framework/.stacks/core/eslint-config/README.md

 [Why I don't use Prettier](https://antfu.me/posts/why-not-prettier)

-### How to lint CSS?
+### How to format CSS?

 This config does NOT lint CSS.
 I personally use [UnoCSS](https://github.com/unocss/unocss) so I don't write CSS.
-If you still prefer CSS, you can use [stylelint](https://stylelint.io/) for CSS linting.
+For better linting, we recommend trying [stylelint](https://stylelint.io/).

-### I prefer XXX
+### I prefer XXX...

-Sure, you can config and override rules locally in your project to fit your needs.
+Sure, you can configure and override rules locally in your project to fit your needs.
 If that still does not work for you, you can always fork this repo and maintain your own.

 ## Check Also